As industry leaders we have put together this FAQ section to share our knowledge of secondary glazing and answer any questions you may have.

 Do I need planning consent to have secondary glazing installed?

-As secondary glazing does not change the original fabric of the building, it can be installed without planning permission.
-It is good practice to notify your local conservation officer and make them aware of the modification to the listed building.
+As secondary glazing does not change the original fabric of the building, it can be installed within Grade 2 listed buildings.Listed building consent is required where we advise it is good practice to notify your local conservation officer and make them aware of the modification to the listed building.
 The installation of aluminium secondary glazing is often advised by the English Heritage as the fabric of the building is not changed.